MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 #### DHCP
 Follow these requirements while using DHCP for assigning IP addresses throughout the cluster:

  - The network must have an available DHCP server to provide TCP/IP addresses to the VMs and the VM hosts.
 The DHCP server should also contain network time protocol (NTP) and DNS host information.

  - A DHCP server with a dedicated scope of IPv4 addresses accessible by the Azure Stack HCI cluster.
-For example, you can reserve 10.0.1.1 for the default gateway, reserve 10.0.1.2 to 10.0.1.102 for Kubernetes services, and use 10.0.1.103-10.0.1.254 for Kubernetes cluster VMs.

  - The IPv4 addresses provided by the DHCP server should be routable and have a 30-day lease expiration to avoid loss of IP connectivity in the event of a VM update or reprovisioning.